siemens/ros-sharp/README.md

  - Copy the [RosSharp folder](https://github.com/EricVoll/ros-sharp/tree/master/Unity3D/Assets) into the Assets Folder of your project
  - Configure the RosBridgeClientUWP.dll to be used for the WSA platform and disable it for all other platforms
  - Configure the RosBridgeClient.dll to be excluded for the WSA platform.
  - Copy the [NewtonSoft AOT version](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity/Assets/Plugins) into your project (e.g. Assets/Plugins) You don't have to configure any targetplatforms as with the RosBridgeclient(UWP) dlls, since they should be configured correctly.
+The original source of this is [here](https://github.com/jilleJr/Newtonsoft.Json-for-Unity)

 With this setup your project should work in Editor Mode and in UWP-Mode.